MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-python.md

 [Azure Blob Storage][storage].
 Blob containers are used to store the pretrained models, the data, and the output predictions.
 The models are uploaded to Blob storage in the [create\_resources.ipynb][create-resources] notebook.
 These [one-class SVM][one-class-svm] models are trained on data that represents values of different sensors for different devices.
 This solution assumes that the data values are aggregated over a fixed interval of time.

 [Azure Logic Apps][logic-apps].
 This solution creates a Logic App that runs hourly Batch AI jobs.
-Logic Apps provide an easy way to create the runtime workflow and scheduling for the solution.
+Logic Apps provides an easy way to create the runtime workflow and scheduling for the solution.
 The Batch AI jobs are submitted using a Python [script][script] that also runs in a Docker container.

 [Azure Container Registry][acr].
 Docker images are used in both Batch AI and Logic Apps and are created in the [create\_resources.ipynb][create-resources] notebook, then pushed to Container Registry.
 This provides a convenient way to host images and instantiate containers through other Azure services—Logic Apps and Batch AI in this solution.